yugabyte/yugabyte-db/docs/content/latest/migrate/migrate-from-postgresql/import-data.md

 showAsideToc: true
 ---

-The next step is to import the data that was previously exported into YugabyteDB.
+The next step is to import the PostgreSQL data into YugabyteDB.

 {{< note title="Note" >}}
 After the data import step, remember to recreate any constraints and triggers that might have been disabled to speed up loading the data.
 This would ensure that the database will perform relational integrity checking for data going forward.